ISP-Hello-Buddy/Hello-Buddy/README.md

 - Geospatial libraries `Hint: PostGIS`
 - Spatial database `Hint: PostgreSQL`
+- `Note` : you can install program for GeoDjango Map Requirement from below [Click for see](https://github.com/ISP-Hello-Buddy/Hello-Buddy/tree/map#spacific-for-geodjango-map-requirement)

 make sure that you install all the requirements by run this command, its can be whether pip, pip3
 ```